100 Broken Windows: Background and production

 Idlewild released their debut studio album Hope Is Important in October 1998.
 It peaked at number 53 in the UK, while all of its four singles appeared on the UK Singles Chart, with "When I Argue I See Shapes" reaching the highest at number 24.
 The band wrote and recorded their next album in sections during their 120-date promotional tour for Hope Is Important.
-While writing the album, he revisited Scottish folk music that he had grown up listening to prior to discarding it for nosier forms of music, as well as American rock.
-Between May and November 1999, recording sessions were held at Air Studios in London, Jacob's Studio in Surrey, Rockfield Studios in Wales, and Electrical Audio in Chicago, Illinois.
+While writing the album, lead singer Roddy Woomble revisited Scottish folk music that he had grown up listening to prior to discarding it for nosier forms of music, as well as American rock.
+Between May and November 1999, recording sessions were held at AIR Studios in London, Jacob's Studio in Surrey, Rockfield Studios in Wales, and Electrical Audio in Chicago, Illinois.

 Woomble had been enamored with bands such as June of 44 and Slint; Idlewild contacted Bob Weston and sent him some demos.
 Weston, who liked the demos, went to London to work with the band.
 Woomble said they had worked on a few tracks, "but they were just so weird, and we weren't ready for that".
 The band wanted direction, which they felt they were unable to due to Weston taking more of an engineer role instead of a producer.
 As their label Food Records disliked those songs, the band set about working with Dave Eringa, who had finished working with the Manic Street Preachers at Rockfield, and travelled to Jacob's to meet Idlewild.

 Woomble said they didn't want to be viewed as "just as a rowdy night out for teenagers"; with the creation of "Little Discourage" and "Roseability", the band had a newfound confidence.
 They visited Weston in Chicago to finish working on some tracks.
 Eringa revisited the material the band had done during their first session with Weston, and had them re-sing some vocal sections.
-Weston recorded "Listen to What You've Got", "Rusty", and "The Bronze Medal, while Eringa produced the remaining tracks, and did additional recording for "The Bronze Medal".
+Weston recorded "Listen to What You've Got", "Rusty", and "The Bronze Medal", while Eringa produced the remaining tracks, and did additional recording for "The Bronze Medal".
 They were assisted by John Bailey, Matt Ollivier, Lee Butler, and Willie Deans.
 All recordings were by mixed by Eringa at CaVa Studios in Glasgow in December 1999, except for "Rusty", which was mixed by Weston in Chicago.